High Level Bridge, River Tyne: Restoration

 To carry out work to ensure its long-term future the bridge was closed to road traffic in February 2005.
 Maintenance included replacement of timber supports beneath the road deck.
 The bridge re-opened on 2 June 2008 as severe cracks were found in some of its iron girders.
 In March 2006 the bridge's footpath, which was to have been kept open during the restoration project, was closed at the request of Network Rail due to vandalism and the increasing scale of required works.

 Extra crash barriers on each side of the roadway were added leaving space for only one lane of traffic.
+Previously even double-deck buses had operated through the bridge in both directions.

 Where the road deck met the land on the northern side of the river was inside the castle precinct, a complex multi-period archaeological site.
 Archaeological mitigation work, a standing building recording on the approach arches, and an excavation in advance of the piling required to strengthen the arches was carried out by AAG Archaeology.